 Enter your annual air travel budget below.
 We’ll use the report’s methodology to find the best frequent flyer program for you.

-Delta SkyMiles is the best frequent flyer program for the fourth straight year, earning an average WalletHub score of 63% in the three usage scenarios.
+Delta SkyMiles is the best frequent flyer program for the fifth straight year, earning an average WalletHub score of 60.79% in the three usage scenarios.

-Only three of the 10 largest airlines are offering more rewards value in 2019 than in 2018, sweetening the pot by an average of 13%.
+Four of the 10 largest airlines are offering more rewards value in 2020 than in 2019, sweetening the pot by an average of 14%.

-Delta Air Lines and JetBlue Airways are the only two major airlines whose miles do not expire because of inactivity.
+Delta Air Lines, JetBlue Airways, Southwest Airlines and United Airlines are the only four major airlines whose miles do not expire because of inactivity.

 7 of the 10 largest U.S. airlines allow rewards program members to earn and redeem miles with partner carriers.